Pola

 Summary

-Many projects do not fail due to technology but due to a wrong label: “Transformation” on the outside, but only “digitization” inside.
+Many projects fail not because of technology, but due to a mislabeling: "Transformation" on the label, but only "digitization" inside.

-In this article, we clearly separate the terms, show you typical practical examples, and provide you with an approach to plan the next steps – without buzzword fog.
+In this article, we separate the terms clearly, show you typical practical examples, and give you a procedure to plan your next steps – without buzzword fog.

 Digitization